aws-samples/sample-packages-for-aws-wickr/docs/mysql-backup.md

 Overall steps

-1. Put server offline
+1. Put server offline, by deploying following
-    1. When Enterprise 6.58.x is deployed, in KOTS admin console
+    1. Check box “Database Upgrade Confirmation”
-    2. Check box “Database Upgrade Confirmation”
+        1. When Enterprise 6.58.x is deployed, in KOTS admin console, Config
-    3. Save the config change then deploy
+    2. Save the config change then deploy
 2. Backup DB
 3. Migrate to MySQL 8, by deploying Ent 6.62.x
-    1. Check for update if preflight check failed
+    1. Re "Check for update" if preflight check failed at database backup
     2. Ingress/server will be back online along with the upgrade
 4. Rollback and restore (only if needed)